neumino/neumino.github.io/movies.md

-### Zero
+### Vice
-*Released on 2018-12-21, vote average 5.1*
+*Released on 2018-12-25, vote average 7.4*

-Short in stature but big on love, a bachelor meets two very different women who broaden his horizons and help him find purpose in life.
+George W. Bush picks Dick Cheney, the CEO of Halliburton Co., to be his Republican running mate in the 2000 presidential election.
+No stranger to politics, Cheney&#39;s impressive résumé includes stints as White House chief of staff, House Minority Whip and defense secretary.
+When Bush wins by a narrow margin, Cheney begins to use his newfound power to help reshape the country and the world.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/RF7DhGIQE1k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/g09a9laLh0k?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>